anilkarasah/AnilKarasah/README.md

 # Merhaba 👋

-I am [Anıl Karaşah](https://www.anilkarasah.com/).
+My full name is Mehmet Anıl Karaşah.

 I work as Full-stack Software Engineer at T&G Workshop, which develops Lidia Commerce Engine.
 I work on integrating and sustaining product informations to Lidia from out-sources.

 🎓 Computer Engineering graduate from [Yıldız Technical University](https://yildiz.edu.tr/)